jrhendrix/faidx_runner/README.md

 # faidx_runner

-faidx_runner is a wrapper for the Samtools faidx tool to improve ease of use.
+runFaidx is a wrapper for the Samtools faidx tool to improve ease of use.

 Faidx extracts a sequence from a fasta file (faa, fna, etc.) using the sequence ID; however, because the command takes a list of sequence IDs, the command becomes unwieldy when extracting a large number of sequences.
 Further, a new command is required for each grouping of ssequence extracts.